 It’s recommended for daily application in the morning to reap maximum benefits of additional SPF, as well as to help protect your skin during the day when you’re exposed to sunlight, pollution and free radicals.

-Some of my favourite Vitamin C Products
+Some of my favourite vitamin C Products

-My favourite Vitamin C Serums
+Best Vitamin C Serums

-Dermalogica Age Smart BioLumin-C Serum $87
+BioLumin-C Serum by Dermalogica – $87

-The Dermalogica Age Smart BioLumin-C Serum is a new favourite for for me and utilizes bio-technology to create an ultra-stable Vitamin C complex.
-It optimizes the skin’s own defences to brighten, firm and fight the appearance of skin aging before it even begins.
+The Dermalogica Age Smart BioLumin-C Serum is a long time favourite for for me.
+It utilizes bio-technology to create an ultra-stable vitamin C complex.
+And optimizes the skin’s own defences to brighten, firm and fight the appearance of skin aging before it even begins.

 I like that the Dermalogica Age Smart BioLumin-C Serum has a nice light scent, and leaves my skin dewy and fresh, and not greasy.
-And it also layers well with my other skincare and makeup, which is really important since Vitamin C is a product that’s recommended for morning use.
+And it also layers well with my other skincare and makeup, which is important since vitamin C is a product that’s recommended for morning use.